Kim Kardashian’s Unnatural Pose In Bikini Pic Is Being Called Out As Obvious Photoshop Fail

 Kim Kardashian has been sharing a slew of bikini pics to her Instagram account since returning from the Turks and Caicos.
-One image in particular is being called out as an obvious Photoshop fail.
+One image, in particular, is being called out as an obvious Photoshop fail.

 The image was shared by Kim on Tuesday and shows her in a red bikini standing on a wooden staircase landing near the beach.